 Tim joined the Board of Trustees in July 2015 after several years of service to the college as co-Chair of the Non-Marketable Advisory Committee (venture and buyouts) and a member of the board’s Investment Committee and his 25th Reunion Fund committee, as well as service as an associate class agent.

-Growing up in the small, rural community of Cazenovia in upstate New York, Tim learned about Williams from his father, an engineer who believed strongly in a liberal arts education.
-At Williams, Tim played freshman hockey and served as a Junior Advisor.
-During Winter Study and the spring semester of his sophomore year he participated in a special program in New York City, living in Hell’s Kitchen with a small group of Williams students and a political science professor.
-They took classes together and were active in the local neighborhood association, and Tim worked in Brooklyn Family Court alongside a lawyer and a social services provider.
+Growing up in the small rural community of Cazenovia in upstate New York, Tim learned about Williams from his father, an engineer who believed strongly in a liberal arts education.
+He majored in political economy and served as a Junior Advisor.
+He also spent winter study and spring semester, sophomore year in a special program in New York City with a small number of Williams students and political science professor, living in Hell’s Kitchen, performing social work and taking classes on urban development.

-Tim and his wife Peg live in Cambridge, Mass., and have two daughters, Katie ’13 and Haley.
+Tim and his wife Peg live in Cambridge, Mass, and have two daughters, Katie ’13 and Haley.